 The program committee will evaluate papers, presentations, and panels based on quality and relevance.
 All submissions are held in confidence prior to presentation at the conference.
 Accepted papers will be assigned a 30 minute session during the conference.

 Submissions received after the deadline will not be considered unless an extension has been granted by the program chairs.
 Where employer, client, or government authorization is needed, the author(s) will obtain such authorization prior to submitting the final manuscript.

 Accepted papers will be presented by their author(s) and will be made available, with the author’s permission, on the ECC National Conference website after the end of the conference.

 ECC requires a non-exclusive copyright license for all papers and presentations given at the conference.
-This includes potential distribution on a CD-ROM and/or the ECC website.
+This includes potential distribution the ECC website.

 For questions about the submission process, please contact email@example.com.

 Chu J. Jong, Central New Mexico Community College

 Eitel Lauria, Marist College

 Cameron Seay, North Carolina Agricultural and Technical State University